 The care in creating each bird card is astonishing.
-The flavor text is rich of details, and most of them have a real implication in the game itself.
+The flavor text is rich in details, and most of them have a real implication in the game itself.
 Bird size, breeding pattern, type of food… it’s all grounded in reality!

 I wanted to watch the latest Mel Gibson movie as a director because… it was Mel Gibson.
 I understand that Gibson plays a nuts role in most peoples minds, but as a director, he is a quite talented one.
 I did not know much about the movie, except it was about a war (probably second great war, based on the trailer) and Gibson was the project leader.
 It was enough to make me curious.